wikicrafter/Mytxt/homelab.md

 #### KVM Switches
 What is a KVM Switch?
 A Keyboard-Video-Mouse (KVM) switch allows a user to control more than one computer with a single keyboard, mouse, and monitor user station (often referred to as a "console").
 Users can manage and access thousands of computers or servers from a single "console".

+## QEMU  & KVM
+* KVM is a linux kernel virtual machine
+* QEMU provides emulation tools and standard virtual hardware for VM